 Hope you enjoy this trance of the past!
 More to come, stay tuned.

-As a continuation to the previous blog post, a 2-part extremely exciting Sunday comic strip arises: Dumdow (the Angry Triangle) Meets the Bermuda Triangle or: Dumdow’s Most Eventful Boat Adventure of All-Time Blast Extravaganza (2010).
-A true work of authentic inspiration and a god’s gift – be blessed your soul and eyes dear reader upon this week’s Sunday feast!
-(Although it’s being posted on Monday, oh the blasphemy…)
+As a continuation to the previous blog post, a 2-part Sunday comic strip: Dumdow (the Angry Triangle) Meets the Bermuda Triangle or: Dumdow’s Most Eventful Boat Adventure of All-Time Blast Extravaganza (2010).

 Early 1990s Bam and Bum – a.k.a.
 Bum and Pow from 1995 onward.

 Bum and Pow – an antropomorphic bomb and a dynamite – are my oldest comic book characters still in use, from 1991.
-They are nowadays part of the Narcosis the Cat Meets the Flapsticks -comic book world that I began to re-discover and investigate in 2007 from my 1997–1999 mathematics and physics book doodles and illustrations.
+They are nowadays part of the Narcosis the Cat Meets the Flapsticks -comic book world that was re-discovered in 2007 from my 1997–1999 mathematics and physics book doodles and illustrations.
 I noticed that some of the characters, beings and things had obviously escaped from the same universe so I started to investigate these little critters, their peculiar habits and their world in a more accurate way.

 1st Explosion Land strip from 2010.